-A Ponemon report found human error accounts for nearly one quarter of all unplanned data centre downtime, which Gartner says costs the average company $300,000 per hour.
+A Ponemon report found human error accounts for nearly one quarter of all unplanned data center downtime, which Gartner says costs the average company $300,000 per hour.

-To reduce the amount of human error in data centre management, we would do well to learn lessons from what may seem an unlikely source: the U.S. Navy, and in particular nuclear submarines.
+To reduce the amount of human error in data center management, we would do well to learn lessons from what may seem an unlikely source: the U.S. Navy, and in particular nuclear submarines.

-How nuclear subs relate to data centre skills
+How nuclear subs relate to data center skills

-While a nuclear submarine may seem like a completely different beast from a data centre, the similarities in how they should be managed are striking and many.
+While a nuclear submarine may seem like a completely different beast from a data center, the similarities in how they should be managed are striking and many.

 A nuclear sub contains a nuclear reactor plant, a steam plant, electrical and cooling plants, auxiliary systems and more – all stuffed into the back half of the sub.

 You can imagine the complexity that goes into such a vessel, yet the Navy has succeeded in minimising human error in the environment by implementing detailed processes and policies – and ensuring they are consistently followed.
 In addition, multiple levels of system redundancy and interlocks exist, with a back-up system to the back-up system in many cases.